Frequently asked questions

 What did the Modern Slavery Act achieve?

 The Act has done much to raise awareness of the issue of modern slavery and to identify and prosecute perpetrators of modern slavery.
-However, the Act does not go far enough.
+However, the Act does not go anywhere near far enough.
 The UK needs more robust victim protection in place, allowing victims of trafficking to remain in the UK and get the support they need.
 Meanwhile, more training and additional resources are required for the police and other authorities to spot and identify modern-day slavery.

 How can I identify that someone is in slavery and what should I do?